 Understanding Radiators & Radiator Valves

-When it comes to radiators and valves, on the surface they may look quite complicated but when you get down to it, they are quite straight forward devices and are fairly easy to understand once you are familiar with the terminology.
-In this guide we'll take you through the different types of radiators available, the components they use and also provide an overview on radiator valves.
+When it comes to radiators and valves, on the surface they may look quite complicated but when you get down to it, they are quite straight forward devices and are easy to understand once you are familiar with the terminology.
+In this guide, we'll take you through the different types of radiators available, the components they use and provide an overview on radiator valves.
 We'll also provide a basic overview on how radiators work.

 What is a Lockshield Valve?

 We've already discussed the lockshield valve, but on the other side of the radiator you'll find another type of valve.
 This valve is adjustable by the user to control the radiator's heat output.
 This is different to the lockshield valve because it can be adjusted by the user as and when heat adjustment in the room is required.
 Generally, there are two different style radiator valves (that are adjustable by the user) available.
 These are manual valves and Thermostatic Radiator Valves (also known as TRVs).

 Manual valves are quite simple devices that you can think of like a tap in your home.
 You can adjust the heat of the radiator by simply turning manual radiator valves to the desired setting.
 However, achieving a desirable heat output can only be achieved through trial and error.
 These simple valves are low cost and look great.

 Take a look at the manual valves that Mr Central Heating has in stock.